napari/napari-workshop-template/napari-workshops/notebooks/manual_annotation.md

 nbscreenshot(viewer)
 ```

 To add points you must enter add mode.
-This can be done by clicking on the `add` mode button in the top row of the control panel (2nd from the left, circle with a plus in it), or programmatically from the notebook.
+This can be done by clicking on the `add` mode button in the top row of the `layer controls` panel (2nd from the left, circle with a plus in it), or programmatically from the notebook.

 ```{code-cell} ipython3
 # programmatically enter `add` mode for both Points layers to enable editing